Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Methodology

-\begin{definition} The orbit of a crystal $\mathbf{M}$ is defined as $\text{Orbit}(\mathbf{M}) = \{ g \cdot \mathbf{M} \mid g \in O(3) \}$. \end{definition} In the context of crystal tensor prediction, all configurations of a crystal (i.e. a crystal wirh different orientations) in the space fall into the same orbit under the $O(3)$ group transformation.
+In the context of crystal tensor prediction, all configurations of a crystal (i.e. a crystal wirh different orientations) in the space fall into the same orbit under the $O(3)$ group transformation.
 Specifically, for any two crystal configurations denoted as $\mathbf{M}_1$ and $\mathbf{M}_2$ within the same orbit, there exists a rotation or reflection $g \in O(3)$ such that $\mathbf{M}_1 = g \cdot \mathbf{M}_2$.
 Likewise, the tensor properties of the crystal also exhibit an orbit, i.e. $\text{Orbit}(\mathcal{Y}) = \{ g \cdot \mathcal{Y} \mid g \in O(3) \}$.
 All configurations of a crystal within an orbit could be transformed into one another through group transformations.
 Consequently, we can select a specific configuration from the orbit to serve as a canonical representative (referred to as the \textit{canonical form}) that effectively characterizes the entire orbit.
 The formal process is outlined in the following definition.